How to Chain in Crochet for Beginners (ch)

 3. Pull the chain stitch

-Step 3: Draw the hook with the yarn through the loop.
+Next you will draw the hook with the yarn through the loop.

 You did the Yarn Over and with the yarn now secured by the hook, pull it backwards through the loop that is already on your hook (this is the Slip Knot you created in Step 1).